cass-kul/cass-kul.github.io/_exercises/performance.md

 ### Exercise 2.4

-What is the total time and cycles needed to execute the above RISC-V program from question (2.3) for each of the three CPU designs?
+What is the total time and cycles needed to execute the above RISC-V program from question 2.3 for each of the three CPU designs?
-What if we add 50 no-operation instructions (add zero, zero, zero)?
+What if we add 50 no-operation (`nop`) instructions (`add zero, zero, zero`)?
 Provide a formula to explain your answer.

 {% if site.solutions.show_session_8 %}